 Listen to their stories and share yours—just connect with them.
 Connection is the key to the market as well.
 The connection that is created daily between the producers and the consumers, the friendships made and enjoyment of shopping local is what keeps the public coming back for more.

-Purvey the freshest local produce and so much more!
-Visit the Paducah Homegrown Farmers’ Market downtown on Full Market Saturdays through October.
-The brand new Mid-Week Farmers Market at Carson Park will be open on Tuesday afternoons in July and August.
+2021 SEASON UPDATE: Visit the Paducah Homegrown Farmers’ Market downtown on Full Market Saturdays, May through October 2021.
+The new Mid-Week Farmers Market at Carson Park will return on Tuesday afternoons in June, July and August 2021.

 New guidelines for market visits are in place in response to COVID-19.
 Social distancing of 6 feet is required while shopping and masks are strongly recommended.